abelectronicsuk/ABElectronics_Python_Libraries/IOPi/README.md

 set_interrupt_defaults(port, value)
 ```
 These bits set the compare value for pins configured for interrupt-on-change on the selected port.
-If the associated pin level is the opposite from the register bit, an interrupt occurs.
+If the associated pin level is the opposite to the register bit, an interrupt occurs.
 **Parameters:**
 port: 0 = pins 1 to 8, 1 = pins 9 to 16,
 value: compare value between 0 and 255 or 0x00 and 0xFF.
 Each bit in the 8-bit number represents a pin on the port.